matter-labs/zksync-lite-docs/docs/faq/privacy.md

 At the moment, all transactions in **zkSync** are transparent: just like in Ethereum, anybody can see sender, recepient and all details of the transaction.

-However, privacy is extremely important.
+However, we take the privacy cause very seriously.
 Most people won’t feel comfortable moving large parts of their fortune into a publicly exposed glass box.
-Inhabitants of dangerous places — Venezuela, for instance — are unlikely to pay a local merchant in crypto if the recipient can immediately learn how much money they have.
-People creating or consuming obscene content, such as pornography, will be unlikely to use crypto as an alternative to Paypal if these payments can potentially be linked to their real-world identities.

-Thus, privacy is an absolute prerequisite for mass adoption and an important part of **zkSync** roadmap.
+Inhabitants of dangerous places are unlikely to pay a local merchant in crypto if the recipient can immediately learn how much money they have.
+Privacy is an absolute prerequisite for mass adoption and an important part of **zkSync** roadmap.

 Implementing privacy comes with two big challenges: